Diffusion Policies creating a Trust Region for Offline Reinforcement Learning: Experiments

 As depicted in Figure \ref{fig:train_stack}, the extended training time per epoch for our method results from the requirement to train an additional one-step policy, a step not needed by IDQL.
 Although SRPO also incorporates a one-step policy, our method achieves greater efficiency in training the diffusion policy.
 Unlike SRPO, which requires several ResNet blocks for effective performance, our approach utilizes only a 4-layer MLP, further curtailing the training time.
 Additional details on total training wall time are provided in Appendix \ref{appendix:wall_time}.

 For inference time, our method performs comparably to SRPO, as both utilize a one-step policy.
+The slightly higher inference time results from our use of a stochastic policy, which requires resampling after each forward pass of the neural network.
+Additionally, we employ the stochastic max Q trick, similar to that used in DQL \cite{wang2022diffusion}.
 However, our method achieves a tenfold increase in inference speed over DQL and IDQL, which require 5-step iterative denoising to generate actions.
-All experiments were conducted on a server equipped with 8 RTX-A5000 GPUs.
+All experiments were performed on a server equipped with eight RTX-A5000 GPUs, each with 24GB of memory.

 \begin{remark} For total training time, SRPO trains 1000 epochs for the one-step policy while training 1500 epochs for the diffusion policy and Q function.
 DTQL requires 50 epochs of pretraining.
 Implement details are in Appendix \ref{appendix:nn}. \end{remark}